AdamPflug/express-brute/README.md

 - `options`
 	- `prefix`   An optional prefix for each memcache key, in case you are sharing your memcached servers with something generating its own keys.
-	- `lifetime` The length of time (in milliseconds) to remember failed login attempts (refreshed on each failure).
+	- `lifetime` The length of time (in seconds) to remember failed login attempts (refreshed on each failure).
 	- ...
 The rest of the options will be passed directly to the node-memcached constructor.